Countertop

 Granite, quartzite and marble are all-natural materials.
 Of the three, quartzite is the densest and marble the least.
 Though all three are resistant to staining, they are all porous need to be cared for with a regular countertop maintenance routine.

-If you’d like to read more about the care of natural stone countertops, we recommend clicking here for a free electronic manual from the Natural Stone Institute.
+If you’d like to read more about the care of natural stone countertops, we recommend checking out countertop maintenance tips from the Natural Stone Institute.

 Outdoor kitchen with Coffee Brown granite tops with a leathered finish.
 Home design by Giddens Homes.